 Nearly 200 million Europeans suffer from restrictive foot or ankle pain.
-Fortunately, orthotics offer pain relief: from orthopedic shoes and insoles to ankle-foot orthoses.
-The production process of these orthoses is however very labour intensive.
+Fortunately, orthoses offer pain relief: from orthopedic shoes and insoles to ankle-foot orthoses (or AFOs).
+The current production process of these orthoses is however very labor intensive and leads to variable end results.
 It often relies on plaster moulds and manual corrections, or in the best (digital) case scenario on virtual modelling, milling and vacuum forming.
 Ultimately, the quality of every orthotic device also depends on the technician who makes it.
-In short: by developing an automated digital process, the FOOTWORK project can strongly increase efficiency and reliability.

 Footwork is an imec.icon research project funded by imec and IWT.

 It started on 01.10.2015 and is set to run until 30.09.2017.Download as pdf

 - RS Scan International